rooder-saerngi/dsa_assignment/prog_<6>.md

   }

   ```
-* in Min heap the parent nose must ve lesser or equal to its children
+* in Min heap the parent nose must be lesser or equal to its children
   ```
   void minheap(int arr[], int n , int i ){
     int smallest = i;